open62541/open62541/tools/pyUANamespace/README.md

 DataTypes that cannot be encoded as a definite serial object (e.g. by having a member of NumericType, but not a specific one), will have their isEncodable() attribute disabled.
 All dataTypes that complete this node can be used to effectively determine the size and serialization properties of any variables.

 Having encoding rules means that data can now be parsed when a <Value> tag is encountered in a description.
-Calling ua_namespace.allocateVariables() will do just that for any variable node that holds XML Values.
+Calling NodeSet.allocateVariables() will do just that for any variable node that holds XML Values.

 The result of this compilation is a completely linked and instantiated OPC UA namespace.